 British prime minister, William Pitt the Younger, dispatched British troops to restore order in San-Domingue.
 The French were at war with the British—they refused to let the British take control of their section of the island.
 The British joined hands with the Spanish and defeated the French.
 To outfox the British and the Spanish, the French declared that they were freeing the slaves in their colonies.
 The British tried their best to restore slavery, wherever they went in San-Domingue.
 But they could not pacify the slave rebels.
 On 11 April 1797, the British were forced to retreat from Saint-Domingue after losing thousands of their troops.

 Napoleon invaded Haiti on 2 February 1802.
 He tried to keep his intention to restore slavery a secret but the slave rebels came to know about it.
-They resorted to guerrilla tactics, and within days killed hundreds of French troops.
+They resorted to guerrilla tactics, and within days they killed hundreds of French troops.
 About 10,000 French troops died due to yellow fever.
 At the Battle of Vertières on 18 November 1803, the slave rebels decisively defeated the French.
 Humiliated by the defeat, the French withdrew from Saint-Domingue with their remaining troops.

 Louverture died in French prison on 7 April 1803.
 Some chroniclers suggest that Jean-Jacques Dessalines, another prominent leader of the slave rebellion, was responsible for Louverture’s imprisonment.
 On 1 January 1804, Dessalines declared Haiti a free republic in the name of the Haitian people, and became a dictator.
 He ordered that those who had cooperated with Europeans must be killed.
 From early January 1804 until 22 April 1804, Haitian soldiers moved from house to house torturing and killing entire families.
 Around 5000 people were killed.

 The Encyclopedia of African American Politics claims that "between 1791 and independence in 1804 nearly 200,000 blacks died, as did thousands of mulattoes and as many as 100,000 French and British soldiers.”
-The British banned slave trade in 1807, not because they had suddenly realized that slave trade was evil but because the events in Haiti had thought them an important lesson: the Africans were capable of defeating the most powerful armies of Europe.
+The British banned slave trade in 1807, not because they had suddenly realized that slave trade was evil but because the events in Haiti had thought them an important lesson: the Africans were capable of defeating the armies of Europe.